 A tasty meal of reindeer in the restaurant tonight.
 The café upstairs is like Fawlty Towers, with queues of people at the bar, waiters ignoring them and glasses smashing on the floor.

 Unsurprisingly, my Northern Lights Safari tonight has been cancelled.
 That’s ok - I saw them without having to travel anywhere on Friday.

-The sun has defied the weather forecasters and is peeping through the clouds, which is helpful for my boat trip into Disko Bay.
+The sun has defied the weather forecasters and is peeping through the clouds, which is helpful for my boat trip into Disko Bay and the gigantic Jakobshavn (Sermeq Kujalleq) Glacier at the eastern end of the bay.
+It calves over 35 billion tons of ice ever year.
+It’s thought that it was a an iceberg from here, that sank the Titanic.
 I’ve now seen the ice bergs from every possible angle and, I reiterate, ‘They are huge’.
 It’s an exciting trip.
 We have to ram our way through the ice, which is up to a foot thick at times.

 Several times the boat has to reverse and try again as the ice won’t break the first time and the bows are forced upwards.
 Once, the captain retreats entirely and chooses another route, creating jagged, ever spreading tessellations across the water to the front and side, huge slabs of paving stones .
 To the stern, a churning mass of smaller cubes, a giant cocktail shaker.
 Up close to the megaliths, glistening formations, ice chimneys and triangular pinnacles.
 There’s even a Great Wall with a watchtower perched on top.
 If I squint I’m sure I can see Jon and Sansa leaning out of the window.